Curriculum Series, Part 2A: Assumptions

 First, let’s address the white elephant in the reading room: children’s literature has a long way to go before the characters look like the kids in America’s schools.
 While approximately 51% of public school students are children of color (NCES, 2019) the number of characters of color in children’s literature stands at 23% (CCBC in Huyck & Dahlen, 2019)--fewer than the percentage of animal/other characters.

-This weakness bleeds into curriculum materials.
-The Coalition for Educational Justice (2019) looked at ten popular curricula and booklists used in the New York City area, including several that are highly-rated for standards alignment on EdReports.
+This weakness impacts curricular materials, of course.
+The Coalition for Educational Justice (2019) looked at ten popular curricula and book lists used in the New York City area, including several that are highly-rated for standards alignment on EdReports.
 They examined the number of texts by authors of color, as well as the characters on text covers.
 They found a situation slightly better than the publishing world at large, with 33% of cover characters representing children of color, 35% White children, and yes … 32% animals.
 Representation was particularly low for Latinx, Asian, and Indigenous characters.

 This means that no matter what teaching methodology we ascribe to, as teachers we need to keep searching for ways to make our teaching more culturally relevant.
 However, the study linked above found that some of the weakest representation of children of color was found in the curricula or booklists that are often used by teachers who focus on teaching through students’ self-selected reading.
-High-quality curricula started from a slightly stronger place.
+High-quality curricula can get us started from a slightly stronger place than relying on the classroom library the district purchases for us.

-Given that most of my students were Latinx, many born in Mexico, it was critical to connect to the political events of the day.
+Given that most of my students were Latinx, many born in Mexico, it was critical to connect to the political events of the day, which we often discussed in class.
 We identified issues the students cared about, then read quotes from the Senate candidates so students could determine who they would “vote” for.
 On election day, they were knowledgeable about the most important issues facing them in a way that wouldn’t have been possible without the rich knowledge built through the curriculum.
 Having that framework also gave me the time to plan to connect the lessons to my students in a way that I wouldn’t have been able to if I’d had to scramble to find materials and texts.

 So, yes, standardized curriculum can be relevant and engaging … when the teacher is allowed the freedom to tweak the lessons, and has the knowledge to keep the integrity of the program’s alignment with standards and research.
 And that has to do with implementation… more on that coming up soon.